Avilir/ocp4_upi_baremetal/README.md

 # restrictions (at this time)

-1) supports only Alias and maybe Scale Lab
+1) supports only Alias and Scale Lab
 2) supports only baremetal at this time (no clouds)
 3) public interface is assumed to be slow
 4) qinq-0 network configuration (each interface has separate VLAN)
 5) cluster must start out on RHEL8/Centos8 - RHEL7 not supported
-6) Not sure about SuperMicros (working on that)
-7) playbooks must run on Linux (Fedora 31, RHEL8 tested)
+6) playbooks must run on Linux (Fedora 31, RHEL8 tested)

 # where to run the playbook